birdland/dlkit-doc/source/tutorial.rst

     x.xxx

 Note that the OSIDs specify to first ask whether a functional area is supported before trying to use it.
-However, if you adhere to the Pythonic EAFP (easier to ask forgiveness than permission) programming style, managers will throw an ``Unimplemented`` exception if support is not available::
+However, if you wish to adhere to the Pythonic EAFP (easier to ask forgiveness than permission) programming style, managers will throw an ``Unimplemented`` exception if support is not available::